me = excited.

 APERTURE

--big aperture = lets in more light
+-big aperture = lets in more light-small aperture = lets in less light

 *Special characteristic: